2016 VR Comparison Guide

 When you add up headset, base station (PC, console or smartphone at full retail cost), tracking system and motion controls, these are the (rough) starting prices you get.
 The Rift is a bit cheaper than the Vive due to those cheaper systems that render content at 45 fps, but they aren't available just yet.

 The Rift and Vive are the only true high-end setups and are, far and away, the best systems.
-While we picked the Vive earlier this year, we now prefer the Rift due to the looming Touch controllers launch.
+While we picked the Vive earlier this year, we now prefer the Rift after using the Touch controllers and seeing the additions of 360 tracking and virtual boundaries.

 For more on each system, you can hit up our individual reviews: